 Active4seasons has been running guided trips and training in the area for the last 17 years and has fully qualified and insured instructors to make sure you are safe and have fun.
-Open canoe trips on the River Till or Tweed, rock climbing on the local sandstone crags, sea kayaking along the fantastic Northumberland/Berwickshire coast – book early to avoid disappointment.

 High quality horses and ponies suitable for all ages and levels of expertise are available.

 Hack out along quiet country lanes, across moorland, through grass fields and woodlands, or take an excursion to the beach and hills.

 All the family can enjoy the experience of riding together.
 Booking is advisable but the visitor is welcome to come along and see the horses and ponies.
 The Riding Centre is situated on a farm one mile from Ford Village.

 There is also a comfortable three bedroom self catering cottage for family holidays.